rainierlouis/Blocklet/README.md

 An all-in-one cryptocurrency wallet, built for mobile.

 ## Learning Objectives
+A solo project that takes a culmination of my personal growth and learning as a full stack engineer.
+Bringing together what I have learnt so far in building a full stack application from back to front and all the in-betweens.
+Expected to produce a working product within a 7 day deadline.

 ## Usage
+*WIP*

 ## Screenshots
+*WIP*

 ## Technology Stack
 Front:
 - React Native
 - React Navigation
 - Redux/Redux Saga
+- Shoutem ui
 - Expo

 Back: